 Back in Deuteronomy 17, the LORD had warned Israel and her kings about the day that has now arrived.
 He finalized that list of requirements with a warning about Bible literacy, "Also it shall be, when he sits on the throne of his kingdom, that he shall write for himself a copy of this law in a book, from the one before the priests, the Levites.
 And it shall be with him, and he shall read it all the days of his life, that he may learn to fear the LORD his God and be careful to observe all the words of this law and these statutes" (Deut.
 17:18-19).
-Saul's rejection of God's Word brought about his demise, "Because you have rejected the word of the LORD, He also has rejected you from being king" (1 Samuel 15:24).
+Saul's rejection of God's Word brought about his demise, because "You have rejected the word of the LORD, He also has rejected you from being king" (1 Samuel 15:26).

 Had Saul taken the time to read the Book of the Law, he would have read in Exodus 17:14 and Deut.
 25:17-19 where God had promised to destroy the Amalekites because of their treatment of Israel when they left Egypt.
 When that time arrived, Saul could not comprehend the seriousness of the moment.